Verdict: Navien High-Efficiency Condensing Tankless Water Heater

 | Warranty | 10-yr heat exchanger, 5-yr parts, 1-yr labor |

-Pros & cons
+Pros & Cons

 Pros

-- Compact wall‑mount frees valuable floor space.
+- Compact wall-mount installation frees up valuable floor space in utility areas.

 Cons

-- Optional recirculation pump adds extra expense.
+- Optional recirculation pump adds to the initial investment.

 Performance